-- 1) Comment No. 2 from 2/7/05 has not been addressed.
+- 1) Comment No. 2 from 2/7/05 review is still outstanding.
+Please address. ===== UPDATED ON AUGUST 17.
+2005 BY ALYSON B TOM ====== Application with detention calculations dated 7/15/05 and letter dated 7/17/05 from Mid Coast En gineers has been received.
+Please address the following: - 1) Comment No. 2 from 2/7/05 has not been addressed.
 The capacity and safe overflow of the berm along 23rd Avenue and storm drain system from 23rd to the lagoon should be analyzed and submitted.
-Depending on the results of the analysis, this project may be required to upgrade the downstream system.
-Describe the gutter spread required to handle the existing and proposed flows in 23rd Avenue for design and overflow conditions. - 2) The letter does indicate that the existing berm and downstream inlet are in need of repair/maintenance.
-Per conversation with the County road maintenance. the inlet and storm drain system from 23rd Ave. to the lagoon/beach is private.
+Depending on the results of the analysis, this project may be required to upgrade the downstream system Describe the gutter spread required to handle the existing and proposed flows in 23rd Avenue for design and overflow conditions. - 2) The letter does indicate that the existing berm and downstream inlet are in need of repair/maintenance.
+Per conversation with the County road maintenance, the inlet and storm drain system from 23rd Ave. to the lagoon/beach is private.
 This project should be required to complete the required repair/maintenance.
 Please provide a detailed description of the work needed.
 The applicant will be responsible for obtaining any necessary easements to complete this work.
 Provide a clear plan that - 3) Provide a clear plan that shows all of the exising and proposed facilities